-Either arriving by plane or ferry, book a ride or pickup with the hotel prior to arrival for two reasons: 1.
+Either arriving by plane or ferry, we highly recommend booking a taxi or a pickup service with the hotel prior to arrival for two reasons: 1.
 There are only 36 taxis on Santorini to serve 2 million tourists per year.
 2. Most Caldera-side hotels are somewhat distant and hard to find from where taxi must drop you off.
 Let the hotel know when you will arrive and they will send staff to pick you up and help you with the luggage.

 Instead of staying in Fira, consider staying in Firostefani, a very small town between Fira and Oia.
 While it is much quieter than both Fira and Oia, it is not lack of high-quality lodging, restaurants or shops.
 We loved our stay at the Chic Hotel Santorini in Firostefani.
 It has exceptional reviews from many travelers.